awalkaday/exhibition/hectolitre.md

 ____

 ## Documentation of the 2-in-1 exhibition
+_Back in February of 2024, a short tour of the virtual simulation of a photo exhibition was filmed within two frames, [landscape](/OnCyber-2024-02-15_landscape.mp4) and [square](/OnCyber-2024-02-15_square.mp4), and spread out in cyberspace._
 _Below is the visual documentation of before the opening of Hectolitre's doors, and while at least 50 visitors walked into the simulation of a photographer's studio._

 ### Before